 Regulations

-In addition, the forest areas of the island of Port-Cros may be closed to the public.
-The information map for access to forest areas exposed to the risk of forest fires is published every day at 7 pm for the following day on the website https://www.risque-prevention-incendie.fr/var/.
-In case of very severe fire risk, only one path is open at Port-Cros, in the direction of the South Beach.
-In case of extreme fire risk, all trails on the island are closed.
+In addition, forest areas on the island of Port-Cros may be closed to the public.
+An information map for access to forest areas at risk of forest fires is published every day at 7pm for the following day on the https://www.risque-prevention-incendie.fr/var/ website.
+In the event of a very severe fire hazard, only one path is open to the public at Port-Cros, in the direction of the South Beach.
+In the event of extreme fire danger, all trails on the island are closed.